endurantgames/cosmiclegends/src/chargen/ideals.md

-# Motivations {#toc-motivation .colbefore}
+# Ideals {#toc-ideals .colbefore}

-Your hero has five Motivations that drive them to feats of heroic courage.
+Your hero has five Ideals that drive them to feats of heroic courage.
 These are single words that can be freely chosen by you when you create your hero; there's no set list.

-For example, one hero could have these five Motivations:
+For example, one hero could have these five Ideals:

 - Truth
 - Justice